Don't you know which beach to visit in Salvador, Brazil? Here is a complete guide with the best beaches in Salvador and the region. Check it out!

 16) Frades’ island

 Todos os Santos Bay is home to 56 islands, among them one of the favorites of tourists, the Frades’ Island (Ilha dos Frades).
-To get there, you can take a schooner trip that takes about 4 hours (2 hrs of transfer + 2 hrs of sightseeing), or you can cross the island by boat from the Madre de Deus maritime terminal.
+To get there, you can take a schooner trip that takes about 4 hours (2 hrs of transfer + 2 hrs of sightseeing).
+You can also cross the island by boat from the Madre de Deus maritime terminal.
 Once there, you will have to pay the environmental fee of R$25*.

 There are little hotels for those who want to stay on the island and discover the beaches and colonial constructions.
 The best way to explore the place is by chartering a boat to visit the small surrounding beaches.